giancarvalho/mywallet-backend/README.md

 - DELETE /entries?id={entryId}

 For the entries endpoint you have to send a Bearer token that you get by signing in.
-For the POST /entries, the object needs to have the following keys: description (3 - 30 charcaters), amount (from $0.01 - 1 bi), type ('expense' or 'income').
+For the POST /entries, the object needs to have the following keys: description (3 - 30 charcaters), amount (from 0.01 - 1000000000), type ('expense' or 'income').

 ---